burhan1997/burhan1997/README.md

 My active participation in group projects, coding sessions, and code reviews has strengthened my teamwork and collaboration skills.

-🔍Currently, I am exploring new technologies, working on various projects, and seeking an internship to apply my skills in the real world.
+🔍Currently, I am exploring new technologies, working on various projects, and looking for an internship to apply my skills in the real world.

 💬 Feel free to ask me about anything.
 I'm here to help!